Skip to main content

 4 mentions Positive Neutral Negative

 Reviews indicate that grinding in the game is a significant and time-consuming aspect, often requiring players to invest hours into perfecting levels.
-While some players appreciate the emphasis on learning and strategic thinking that grinding fosters, others find it tedious, especially due to the randomness of obstacles that can lead to repetitive gameplay.
-Overall, the grinding experience can be polarizing, appealing to those who enjoy challenge and mastery, but potentially off-putting for those seeking a more linear and casual experience.
+While some players appreciate the emphasis on learning and strategic thinking through grinding, others find it tedious, especially due to the randomness of obstacles that can lead to repetitive gameplay.
+Overall, the experience of grinding may not appeal to those seeking a more linear and emotionally engaging game.

 • “Spent 2 hours from start to finish in zone 2 level 1, spent 2 hours grinding zone 2 level 2, and took 1.5 hours to finish zone 2.”